tastejs/todomvc/browser-tests/README.md

 	ruby -run -e httpd . -p 8000

+And for Windows, the node [http-server](https://github.com/nodeapps/http-server) is a simple, zero-configuration alternative.

 To run the tests for all TodoMVC implementations, run the following:

 	mocha allTests.js  --reporter spec